devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

     path: dist/
 ```

 Now you can modify the **deploy** job so that uploads to S3 instead of pushing to GitHub Pages.
-Replace the **deploy** job with the following
+Replace the **deploy** job with the following.

-Your existing `deploy` job that you created to deploy to GitHub Pages should currently look like the following.

 ```yml
 deploy: